 The following list of indie game engines use the most powerful technologies, have the most vibrant online communities for support, and provide the most essential tools and workflows to take your final output to the next level.

-1. Unreal Engine 4
+2. Unreal Engine 4

-Unreal Engine uses open platforms and a brilliant support system based on tickets as well as a vibrant community to help you out in any sticky situation.
+Unreal Engine also uses open platforms and a brilliant support system based on tickets as well as a vibrant community to help you in any sticky situation.
 It is also cross-compatible with other gaming engines such as Unity or Amazon Lumberyard.